Pranshoo21/Tableau_Data_Analysis_Projects/README.md

 # **Bussiness Case -02** Extract vs Live and Union
 * **Objective** - One of the retail chains in USA looking to implement Tableau as its business intelligence needs.
-However, they have following requirements which they want to know if that is possible or not using Tableau.
+However, they have following requirements which they want to know if that is possible or not using [US Data.csv](https://github.com/Pranshoo21/Tableau_Data_Analysis_Projects/files/10029911/US.Data.csv)[US Data.csv](https://github.com/Pranshoo21/Tableau_Data_Analysis_Projects/files/10029913/US.Data.csv)

+Tableau.
 The requirements are as follows:

   1. Business looking for a quick reporting solution and as per them their data will get refresh on daily